Homelab-Alex/repository-template/README.md

 * Automatically protects the `main` branch from direct pushes
 * Automatically assign issues and pull requests
-* Pre-commit hooks for:
+* Pre-commit hooks and actions for:
   * Secret scanning
   * Spell checking

-Spelling error to check spell checkinga

 ## Getting Started
 Simply create a new repository using this template, ensuring that the visibility is set to `public`.